Bachelor of Arts in Business Administration

 This double major in Business Administration and Sports and Recreation Management manages to successfully balance her many commitments.
 She was part of the list of Who’s Who Among Students in American Colleges and Universities in 2011 at Ashford University, was recognized on the Dean’s List for academic honors during the fall 2010 and spring and fall 2011 semesters, and recently became a peer mentor.

-Michelle currently holds a job on campus, but after graduation in spring 2013, she will apply for Ashford’s Optional Practical Training (OPT) program for eligible international students.
+Michelle currently holds a job on the Clinton campus, but after graduation in spring 2013, she will apply for Ashford’s Optional Practical Training (OPT) program for eligible international students.
 This program would allow her to work for a year in the US.
 (For more about the OPT program, read page 15 of issue 4 of Ashford Connections.)
 She then plans on getting her Master’s degree in the US and working here for a few years to get some more work experience.

 “I feel that the education I am getting at Ashford University is of high quality.
 The school offers good programs, and has renowned teachers with PhDs and staff members who are always willing to help students.
 The classes are really good, too; there is a good size of students in the classrooms so that everybody is able to learn and get attention from the instructor.
 I would definitely recommend Ashford to graduating high school seniors and transfer students.”

 In closing, Michelle says, “I am very thankful to all the teachers, advisors, coaches, classmates, and staff for making my experience through college very interesting and challenging.
 I can look back and say that I made the right decision to come to school here.”